New York EBT Deposit Schedule for 2025

 • 9th of the month: Case numbers ending in 9

-Cash benefits for programs like Family Assistance follow the same schedule.
-In upstate counties, they are loaded on the same day as SNAP.
-In NYC, they are loaded on a separate cycle about two weeks after the SNAP deposit, as shown on the official payment calendar.
+Cash Assistance benefits are loaded on the same day as SNAP in upstate counties.
+In NYC, they are deposited on a separate cycle about two weeks after your SNAP benefits, as detailed in this SNAP benefits guide.

 How to Find Your Case Number

-• Look for the full case number printed near the top of any notice of decision or budget letter.
+• Look for it near the top of any notice of decision or budget letter.

-• Local district staff can also confirm your case number.
-Find your nearest office using the New York SNAP Office Locator.
+• Contact your local office through the New York SNAP Office Locator.

 How to Check Your EBT Deposit Status in New York

-• EBT Customer Service: Call the 24-hour EBT Customer Service line at 1-888-328-6399.
-The automated system will prompt you to enter your 16-digit card number and PIN.
-After you provide the information, you will hear your current SNAP and Cash balances.
+• Call the 24/7 EBT Customer Service line at 1-888-328-6399.
+After you select your language, the automated system will prompt you for your 16-digit card number and PIN.
+Then, you can hear your current SNAP and Cash balances.

 Download the app